brendanmuldoon/cme-api-challenge/README.md

-# cme-api-challenge
+# CME Group API Challenge
-A REST API that accepts a username and text value, and returns whether that value is a palindrome
+A REST API that accepts a username and text value, and returns whether that value is a palindrome.
+The application will process the request against the pre-determined validation supplied in the `application.yml`.

 # Assumptions